Is Stonewalling Emotional Abuse?

 When the emotional behaviors along with the body language of stonewalling become a habitual pattern that’s used with malicious intent, it can significantly damage a relationship.
 One person using it as a communication method can make the other feel that their needs, feelings, and opinions are not important.
 Stonewalling can damage their self-esteem as well, potentially leading to feelings of neglect and abandonment.

-It’s important to recognize the fact that stonewalling may be done unintentionally or intentionally.
+Knowing how to recognize stonewalling can help you address it when it occurs.
+It’s important to remember that stonewalling may be done unintentionally or intentionally.
 Unintentional stonewalling often occurs when a person feels overwhelmed or anxious during a conversation.
 As a result, they might shut down and stop communicating as a fight-or-flight response because they feel they can’t handle the situation.
 On the other hand, signs of stonewalling intentionally—which typically qualifies as a form of abuse—include one person making a conscious decision to stop communicating to punish or control the other or gain power.

 Like other forms of emotional abuse, intentional, toxic stonewalling can sometimes be tricky to recognize.
 The fact that some people may shut down and avoid communicating or eye contact during conflict without malicious intent due to past trauma or overwhelm, as mentioned above, is one reason it can be hard to identify problematic stonewalling.

-Here are some signs that could help you identify when the behavior of stonewalling may be abusive:
+Here are some signs that stonewalling may be abusive:

 - Refusing to engage in conversation repeatedly over time